syvita/ddns/README.md

 ## Why HYPRDRIIV?

-The Internet doesn't just DNS replaced, it also needs TLS replaced.
-As the two are so tightly integrated with one another, the best way for us to go is to build an entirely new protocol combining both decentralised DNS and decentralised TLS.
+The Internet doesn't just DNS replaced, it also needs TLS to be replaced.
+Which also means HTTPS needs replacing too as the two are so tightly integrated with one another.
+Because of this, the best way for us to execute this is to build an entirely new protocol combining decentralised DNS and decentralised TLS with a new protocol (hypr://).

 More on HYPRDRIIV to come.
 All works that were on DDNS will now take place on [HYPRDRIIV](https://github.com/hyprdriiv).